Lukasz13866417/Game3D_OpenGL/README.md

 # OpenGL 3D Game From Scratch
-> **A fully custom 3D game engine built on OpenGL for Android, featuring a self-made, cutting-edge terrain generation API.**
+> **Has a custom 3D game & rendering engine AND a highly optimized terrain generation engine**

 ## Introduction
-This project began as an experiment to render 3D graphics on Android using the **Canvas** API—an unconventional approach that required numerous tricks (like face-culling, Painter’s algorithm modifications, and more) to achieve acceptable performance.
-However, the limitations of 2D rendering soon became a bottleneck.
+This began as an experiment to render 3D graphics on Android using the 2D **Canvas** API.
+Numerous tricks (aggressive culling, Painter’s algorithm modifications, and more) to achieve acceptable performance.
+However, this was far from enough for a production-ready game.

 The codebase has since evolved into a **full OpenGL** rendering solution, complete with:
 ## Key Features
 - **Custom 3D Rendering Pipeline**: Built on OpenGL, encapsulated in clean classes like `Camera`, `Object3D`, and more.
 - **Modular Terrain API**: Create subclasses of `TerrainStructure` to define tiles, place “addons” (like spikes or potions), and customize your landscape.
 - **Lazy Terrain Generation**: Terrain structures can have child structures, which are compiled into commands and then “interpreted” at runtime to generate the environment as needed.
-- **SymbolicGrid Integration**: Efficient 2D grid queries and randomization, enabling complex terrain features and item placement without heavy performance hits.
+- **Integrated with my "SymbolicGrid" repo**: Efficient 2D grid queries and randomization, enabling complex terrain features and item placement without heavy performance hits.
-- **Performance-Focused**: Preallocation, minimal heap allocations, and specialized data structures ensure smooth gameplay and quick load times on mobile devices.
+- **Performance-Focused**: Preallocation, minimal heap allocations, specialized data structures, shader tricks, efficient use of GPU resources.

 ## Screenshots
 ![Screenshot of Game Stage](https://github.com/user-attachments/assets/2b78fd37-cfe1-4630-b902-ea5328005814)